CEHAT-Clinic/dashboard/CLONING.md

 Once you have run the website and you sign in with your account through the website, you will need to go into your user doc in Firestore (`users` collection and the doc ID is your uid in Firebase Authentication) and set the `admin` field to `true`.
 This document will automatically be created after you sign into your account through the website, but you can also create this document.
 After you make yourself an admin user, you will be able to add and remove other users from the website without interacting wtih the Firestore database directly.

-Another good extension of this project would be to have a protocol in place when no admin users exist for a project.
+Another good extension of this project would be to create a process for when no admin users exist yet.

 ### Hosting